Aktualisiert: Juni 8

 What are the biggest challenges in your everyday life?

 How do you perceive the gender balance in your personal working environment?

 When I was a student, I didn't notice for a long time that the distribution of roles has to do with gender.
 When I later noticed the imbalance, I felt it was a mirror of our society.
 In many people, there is fear and uncertainty.
 Those who want to exercise the most power are the weakest.

 Gender relations are the expression of a deeper human problem.

 At the music academies, the gender ratio is now fairly balanced, but in the concert halls there is male dominance, why do you think that is?

 (Educational) institutions such as a music academy, for example, have been increasingly confronted in recent years with "having to" engage women.
-The situation is different on the free market, because it usually depends on the will of the organisers or the manager.
+The situation is different in the free market because it usually depends on the will of the organizers or the manager.

 During your studies in Berlin, you attended various master classes, according to our research, exclusively with male composers and conductors.
 Is that correct?
-If not, by which female composer/conductor were you taught?
+If not, by which female composer/conductor was you taught?

 Being a female conductor in Germany at the beginning of the 90s was still something totally exotic and also "ridiculed".

 Would you have liked to have had more female composers among your masters at that time?